dovecot/documentation/docs/core/plugins/fts.md

 ## Dovecot FTS Architecture

-Dovecot splits the full text search functionality into two parts: a common tokenization library (lib-language) and backend indexing engine responsible for storing the tokens produced by the common library persistently.
+Dovecot splits the full text search functionality into two parts: a common tokenization library (lib-language) and driver indexing engine responsible for storing the tokens produced by the common library persistently.

-Some of the FTS backends do their own internal tokenization, although it's possible to configure them to use the lib-language tokenization as well.
+Some of the FTS drivers do their own internal tokenization, although it's possible to configure them to use the lib-language tokenization as well.

 See [Tokenization](#tokenization) for more details about configuring the tokenization.

-All backends are implemented as plugins that extend the base fts plugin's functionality.
+All drivers are implemented as plugins that extend the base fts plugin's functionality.

 ## Settings